Shetland Sheepdog VS Pembroke Welsh Corgi

 Frequently Asked Questions

-The Shetland Sheepdog lives 12–14 years while the Pembroke Welsh Corgi lives 12–15 years.
-Individual lifespan depends heavily on care, genetics, and lifestyle.
+The Shetland Sheepdog lives 12–14 years; the Pembroke Welsh Corgi lives 12–15 years.
+Similar lifespans.
+Individual lifespan depends heavily on care quality.